gsudre/lab_notes/214-back_to_basic_DESeq2.md

 ```

-Hum... the ACC results look nice, stronger if anything.
-But the Caudate dev
-results got all messed up.
-Let's plot the single gene results just to see if
-everything is OK there:

 # TODO
- * make expression plots after removing batch: http://www.bioconductor.org/packages/release/bioc/vignettes/DESeq2/inst/doc/DESeq2.html#why-after-vst-are-there-still-batches-in-the-pca-plot
+ * run WNH only
+ * what are those individual hits for ACC?
+ * separate results
- * check individual covariates by correlation, and then what happens to our main
+ * check what happens to our main
-   results (e.g. pvalues, GSEA, etc) as we add them
+   results (e.g. pvalues, GSEA, etc) as we add the strongest covariates
- * run all results, including MAGMA